donlelek/cv-dprice/coverletter.md

 Over the years, I have witnessed the devastating effects that infectious disease outbreaks and environmental changes can have over the sustainability of the industry.
-I switched to academia with the objective of producing high-quality research to find solutions for these issues and steer the industry and authorities towards an evidence-based decision-making process.
+I switched to academia with the objective of producing high-quality research to find solutions for these issues and assist the industry and authorities in their transition towards an evidence-based decision-making process.

 The advertised position requires an applicant with strong abilities in applying and developing quantitative methods.
-As such, I want to highlight my experience in the modeling of antibiotic treatment failure and the effect of fallowing over the occurrence of piscirickettsiosis in Chile.
-Although I used classic methods to assess these effects in our studies, I have used a novel approach by controlling for spatiotemporal factors in my analyses.
+As such, I want to highlight my experience in modeling antibiotic treatment failure and the effect of fallowing over the occurrence of piscirickettsiosis in Chile.
+Although I used classical methods to assess these effects in our studies, I have used a novel approach by controlling for spatiotemporal factors in my analyses.
 I have also participated in a project where the risk of introduction and the risk of spread of infectious